archlinux/archinstall/README.md

 ## Using a Live ISO Image

-If you are testing a commit from the repository using the vanilla Arch Live ISO image, you can replace the version of archinstall with a new version and run that.
-To do this, you will first need to establish a network connection and run `pacman -Sy; pacman -S git python-pip`.
-Once you have pip installed, run `pacman -R archinstall`.
-Then, clone the repo using `git clone https://github.com/archlinux/archinstall`, and cd into the archinstall directory.
-Alternatively, you can checkout a different branch or fork of the project.
-Build the project and install it using `python setup.py build; python setup.py install`.
-Then, run archinstall with `python -m archinstall`.
+If you want to test a commit, branch or bleeding edge release from the repository using the vanilla Arch Live ISO image, you can replace the version of archinstall with a new version and run that with the steps described below.

+ 1. You need a working network connection
+ 2. Install the build requirements with `pacman -Sy; pacman -S git python-pip` *(note that this may or may not work depending on your RAM and current state of the squashfs maximum filesystem free space)*
+ 3. Uninstall the previous version of archinstall with `pip uninstall archinstall`
+ 4. Now clone the latest repository with `git clone https://github.com/archlinux/archinstall`
+ 5. Enter the repository with `cd archinstall`
+    *At this stage, you can choose to check out a feature branch for instance with `git checkout torxed-v2.2.0`*
+ 6. Build the project and install it using `python setup.py build` and `python setup.py install`

+After this, running archinstall with `python -m archinstall` will run against whatever branch you chose in step 5.

 ## Without a Live ISO Image